truchas/truchas/tpl/README.md

 Also note that that when searching, cmake always looks first in the installation directory.

-Other command line variables are `ENABLE_MPI`and `ENABLE_SHARED`.
-The default for both is `yes`.
+Another command line variables is `ENABLE_SHARED`.
+The default is `yes`.
 Setting `ENABLE_SHARED` to `no`, meaning find and build static libraries, generally doesn't work currently except on platforms that provide a "full" set of static system libraries (Cray, for example).

 ### Package Configuration Notes
 If you find you have to build some packages manually (or obtain pre-built